- Section Navigation

 Additional Program Requirements

-Also required is one of the two supporting math curriculums:
+One of the two supporting math curriculums is also required:

 PHYS 231(L) - Physics I

 PHYS 232(L) - Physics II